-Under the guidance of the Great Ormond Street Hospital (GOSH) staff, the volunteer will provide basic and diversionary play activities for patients and their siblings in the Activity Centre, in the school and on the ward - ensuring that the highest standards of play care are available for the children.
+Under the guidance of the Great Ormond Street Hospital (GOSH) school staff, the volunteer will provide basic and diversionary play activities for patients and their siblings in the Activity Centre - ensuring that the highest standards of play care are available for the children.

 As part of the wider entertainment team, this role is to provide quality costume character entertainment for patients and families in Great Ormond Street Hospital (GOSH).
 The performer must have experience or dancing or acting to be able to perform within one of our costume characters or superhero characters.
 The character will be accompanied by a trained chaperone whose role is to escort characters and be the liaison between participant and character.

 Qualified, experienced hairdressers required to give much needed respite and pampering for parents and sometimes for patients.

 This role is for qualified massage therapists who will provide relaxation massage for resident parents on the wards.

 The main purpose of this role is to provide useful information about GOSH and the surrounding areas to patients and their families, by visiting the outpatient clinics and waiting areas.
 Under the guidance of the Pals team the volunteer will undertake a variety of tasks including surveys and answering requests for information.

 This role is working directly with patients at the bedside, supporting emotionally or practically, reading, keeping company and chatting to parents and families.

 This volunteer role is to support the hospital in obtaining feedback from patients and their families more frequently regarding the experience that they have while attending GOSH, using handheld electronic devices to obtain information.

 The 17th Holborn Scout and Guide Group run a range of activities in the hospital.
 Please visit the 17th Holborn Scout and Guide Group website for more information.